 Some of the gross motor skill benefits and developments include:

-- Core Strength- The movements associated with horseback riding therapy pushes the individual riding to hold on to the horn of a saddle or in the case of the MiraColt, the handle.
+- Core Strength- The movements associated with horseback riding therapy for cerebral palsy pushes the individual riding to hold on to the horn of a saddle or in the case of the MiraColt, the handle.
 The individuals will also need to keep themselves upright by using core muscles, as well as their legs and hips.

 - Balance- Developing the core helps with balance as the individual grows stronger and learns to continuously use their own inner strength to stay upright.

 - Hip Abduction- The legs have to go down around the horse or the machine.
 This increases hip movement, strength, and flexibility as the rider uses the hips with balance to remain in place.
 Hip abductors are often forgotten about, but contribute greatly to our ability to stand, walk, and rotate our legs comfortably.
 There is no way around working the hips and increasing flexibility in the abductors while implementing horseback riding therapy.